Professor-G/MicroLIA/README.md

 training_set.create(time, min_mag=15, max_mag=20, noise=None, n_class=500)
 ```

 This function will output a FITS file titled ‘lightcurves’ that will contain the photometry for your simulated classes, sorted by ID number and class.
 It will also save two text files with labeled classes.
-The file titled ‘all_features’ contains the class label and the ID number corresponding to each light curve in the FITS file, followed by the 47 statistical values computed, while the other titled ‘pca_features’ contains only the class label followed by the principal components.
+The file titled ‘all_features’ contains the class label and the ID number corresponding to each light curve in the FITS file, followed by the 47 statistical values computed, while the other titled ‘pca_features’ contains the class label, the ID, and the principal components.
 We need these two text files to construct the required models.

 ```
 from LIA import models